smit-ux/two-link-robotic-arm-simulation/README.md

-# Two-Link Robotic Arm Simulation
+# Two-Link Robotic Arm following Circular Trajectory

 This repository contains a simulation of a two-link robotic manipulator tracking a circular trajectory.
 The simulation demonstrates the use of inverse kinematics for joint angle calculations and forward kinematics for visualizing the motion.